Program spotlight: Balkan, Eurasian and Central European Studies

 Balkan and Central European Studies integrates the analysis of political, societal, economic and cultural developments in the Balkans and Central Europe, and seeks to place the interaction of these influences in a policy-relevant context.

-Russian and Eurasian Studies is designed to respond to the growing strategic importance of Russia and the former Soviet Union.
-Study of Russian and post-Soviet politics is supplemented by a wide range of options on other regions of the former Soviet Union and broad thematic issues such as corruption and governance, ethnopolitical conflict, nationalism, and security.
+Russian and Eurasian Studies is designed to address the growing geopolitical significance of Russia and the former Soviet Union.
+The program offers a comprehensive exploration of Russian and post-Soviet politics and societies, complemented by a broad selection of courses also covering other regions of the “East” and key thematic areas.
+These include governance, nationalism, ethnopolitical conflicts, security, economic development, history, and culture.

 Why study BECES?